-Chih-Han Chang^{a, b, d}, Chieh Kao^b, Huei-Ping Shen^c
+Chih-Han Chang^a, Chieh Kao^a, Huei-Ping Shen^b

-^a Department of Life Science, National Taiwan University, Taiwan. chihhanchang.ntu@gmail.com, chihhanchang@ntu.edu.tw; ^b Institute of Ecology and Evolutionary Biology, National Taiwan University, Taiwan; ^c Taiwan Biodiversity Research Center, Taiwan
+^a National Taiwan University, Taiwan, chihhanchang.ntu@gmail.com, chihhanchang@ntu.edu.tw; ^b Taiwan Biodiversity Research Center, Taiwan

 The Amynthas sexpectatus species complex is a group of large-bodied pheretimoid earthworms endemic to Taiwan.
 With a mean body length of 20 cm (95% confidence interval = 12-28 cm) and brownish or greenish yellow coloration, these organisms have a unique appearance among epiendogeic species.
 Our field surveys suggest that these organisms have a continuous, north-south distribution throughout the hill regions in western Taiwan.
 So far, five species in this species complex have been described, but they cannot be reliably identified using diagnostic characters documented in the literature.
 In this study, we aim to revisit the taxonomy of this species complex and investigate its phenology.
 Molecular phylogeny based on mitochondrial genes suggests seven lineages with an allopatric distribution, with five of which corresponding to five nominal species.
 However, nuclear gene haplotype networks show a pattern indicating incomplete lineage sorting, providing little support for the seven-species hypothesis.
 Three molecular species delimitation methods (Assemble Species by Automatic Partitioning, Bayesian implementation of the Poisson tree processes, and Bayesian Phylogenetics and Phylogeography) result in inconsistent outcomes.
 Factor analysis of mixed data (FAMD) based on external and internal morphological characters failed to separate the seven mitochondrial lineages, indicating that these lineages are morphologically indistinguishable.
 We conclude that there is only one species in the A. sexpectatus species complex, and A. binoculatus, A. fusing, A. lioujia, and A. majia are all junior synonyms of A. sexpectatus.
 Monthly field sampling during 2021-2022 indicates that this giant earthworm is an annual species.
 Individuals can be found for 6-7 months throughout spring, summer, and fall, with the first mature individual appearing in as early as June in northern populations.
 Presumably, the species survives through winter-early spring (from December to March/April/May) as cocoons.
 Populations in the south have a "delayed" phenology compared to those in the north, likely due to different temporal patterns in precipitation.